atlas604/mpc-project/writeup_report.md

 Here we optimize the control to make inputs more consistent and smooth, and adjust the time between actuations.

 **Update Equations**

 <img src="./equations.png">

+These equations calculating t+1 are listed as:
+- x and y positions in the next timestep
+- orientation, the angle of which the vehicle is turning
+- velocity, the current speed
+- cross track error, difference between the line and the current vehicle position y
+- orientation error, desired orientation subtracted from the current orientation

+Using the initial state, model, constraints and cost functions, the Ipopt solver returns a vector of control inputs(δ and a) that minimizes the cost function.

 ## Timestep Length and Elapsed Duration (N & dt)